rocky-d/no-tang-doc/no-tang-doc-agent/README.md

 - The agent uses `host.docker.internal` to access services running on the host
 - For Linux users, ensure Docker version supports `host.docker.internal` or manually configure host IP

+Notes:

+- Docker builds use Buildx/BuildKit features (multi-stage builds and mount caching).
+Ensure your local Docker/CI uses Buildx/BuildKit for reliable builds.
+- If you change the runtime `PORT`, update `RESOURCE_SERVER_URL` in `.env` or pass an explicit `RESOURCE_SERVER_URL` environment variable so the service resource URL remains correct.

 ## Using fast-agent as MCP Client

 [fast-agent](https://fast-agent.ai/) is a powerful MCP client that enables you to interact with MCP servers through simple declarative syntax.
 It supports both stdio and HTTP transports with OAuth authentication.